iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 classDef failure fill:#a00
 classDef completed fill:#0a0
 ```

+{% hint style="warning" %}

+Please note that all failed status - pictured in red in the following diagram - finally lead to `ABORTED`.
+For the sake of simplicity, this final status has not been represented here.

+{% endhint %}

 While the _task_ holds a meta status, each _replicate_ has its own status which can be one of these: